The Prompt Course · 5 lessons · Free

 AI remembers everything you've said in the conversation — until you start a new one.
 This means you can build up context iteratively without repeating yourself.

-Example of an effective workflow:
+Example of an effective flow:

 3. AI adjusts.
 "Now give me a concrete action plan for B."